-Premature mortality from preventable NCDs has also become an important indicator to monitor.
-The 2nd National Burden of Disease Study (Pillay-van Wyk et al, 2016) has demonstrated the need to improve the quality of medical certification of deaths and the importance of careful adjustment to the cause-of-death data to account for mis-classification of causes.
-The NCD rates were described by Nojilana et al (2012) which highlighted the major contribution of stroke and other cardiovascular diseases, and their decline since 2003.
-It is important that this study be updated.
-In the meanwhile, the indicators provided by the RMS are not fully adjusted for all the data deficiencies in reporting cause of death but are expected to signal any trends in a timely manner.
-The RMS highlights that there has been no improvement in NCD mortality over the past 5 years.
+There is no new estimate of premature mortality from preventable NCDs.
+As reported previously, there has been no improvement in NCD mortality over the period 2011-2016.
 The risk of a 30-year old dying before age 70 from the selected NCDs considered to be preventable is 35% for males and 24% for females.
 The risk factors associated with these NCDs, including overweight and obesity, raised blood pressure, increased blood glucose levels and non-optimal blood cholesterol levels (particularly raised LDL cholesterol), are considered modifiable through changes in behaviours or medications.
 The key behaviours that would reduce the risk factors for NCDs are eating a healthy diet, participating in regular physical activity, not using tobacco and avoiding harmful use of alcohol.
-The National Strategic Plan for the Prevention and Control of Non-Communicable Diseases 2013-17 (NDoH, 2013) has identified important policy options to influence these risk factors which need to be supported by community-based interventions as well as improving PHC to diagnose and manage these risk factors and their complications.
-However, the 2016 SADHS has identified concerning levels of raised blood pressure, overweight and obesity, tobacco use and alcohol use (NDoH, Stats SA, SAMRC & ICF, 2017).
-These were observed in the 2012 SAHNAHES, including a high prevalence of diabetes and low levels of physical activity (Shisana et al, 2014).
+The 2016 SADHS has identified concerning levels of raised blood pressure, overweight and obesity, tobacco use and alcohol use (NDoH, Stats SA, SAMRC & ICF, 2017).
+These were also observed in the 2012 SAHNAHES, including a high prevalence of diabetes and low levels of physical activity (Shisana et al, 2014).
 Renewed focus on NCDs is required to reduce premature mortality from these conditions.
+The National Strategic Plan for the Prevention and Control of Non-Communicable Diseases 2013-17 (NDoH, 2013) identified important policy options to influence these risk factors which need to be implemented together with community-based interventions as well as improving primary health care to diagnose and manage these risk factors and their complications.